Influenzanet/authentication-service/docs/api-methods/signup-participant.md

-**Login Participant**
+**Signup Participant**
 ----
-  Check email and password for a participant and return a token if credentials are correct.
+  Register a new user account with the given email address and password, if they match the validation criterias (valid email format and password at least 6 characters including letters and numbers).

 * **URL**

-  /v1/login/participant
+  /v1/signup/participant

 * **Method:**